 Consider a scenario.
 After a neighbour complaint, a local authority arrives to a run-down house and finds four adults and two children living together.
 In broken English one of the men explains that he was brought here three weeks ago and works long hours for little pay in a recycling plant.
 One of the other men, who appears seriously unwell, was already living there then, the other four arrived later.
 What should you do in such a situation?

-Rather than relying on often dry and theoretical traditional presentations raising awareness on forms of modern slavery, the workshops will be based on simulated scenarios such as the above taking into account complex individual factors for the victims, as well as limitations in capacity of those expected and required to intervene.
+Rather than relying on often dry and theoretical traditional presentations raising awareness on forms of modern slavery, the workshops are based on simulated scenarios such as the above taking into account complex individual factors for the victims, as well as limitations in capacity of those expected and required to intervene.

 These innovative training tools aim to empower local communities to respond in appropriate ways to complex situations, to learn about the capacities and capabilities of other local organisations and to improve responses and victim care.